|

 of plants and a fascinating diversity of gardening styles.
 In this

-talk we describe a selection of gardens that are open to the public
+talk I describe a selection of gardens that are open to the public

 and which we have particularly enjoyed visiting. |